Stan Lai: Works

-Lai's main tool for playwriting is his use of improvisation in collaboration with the actors, which include many of the most respected names of the time.
+Lai's main tool for playwriting in his earlier work is his use of improvisation in collaboration with the actors, which include many of the most respected names of the time.
 This is a method he learned from his mentor Shireen Strooker of the Amsterdam Werkteater, and he is one of the world's foremost exponents of using improvisation as a creative tool.
-His 40 plays are widely varied in style and reflect on the individuality of each project he undertakes, as well as the uniqueness of each cast he works with.
+His over 40 plays are widely varied in style and reflect on the individuality of each project he undertakes, as well as the uniqueness of each cast he works with.

 Lai has also written and directed two widely acclaimed feature films, The Peach Blossom Land (1992) and The Red Lotus Society (1994).
 The former received top prizes at the Berlin, Tokyo, and Singapore international film festivals.
 His improvisational experiment in television, All In the Family are Humans (1995–97), was a surprising alternative hit on Taiwan TV and ran for 600 episodes.
 Lai occasionally directs the works of others, including the Chinese language premiere of Angels in America, Part I, which he translated.
 He has also directed innovative versions of Western classics, including an evening of Samuel Beckett plays in an ancient Chinese garden environment, Mozart’s operas Don Giovanni, Cosi fan tutte and The Marriage of Figaro, all set in Chinese backgrounds, in collaboration with Taiwan's National Symphony Orchestra.

 In 2007, Lai became a best-selling author in Taiwan and China with his book on creativity called Stan Lai On Creativity (Chinese Pinyin: Lai Shengchuan de Chuangyixue), based on a course on Creativity he taught at Stanford University.
 This book has gained a reputation in business as well as artistic readers as a unique take on how one can train in creativity.
 His plays have been published in numerous Chinese editions in both Taiwan and China, as well as in English versions from Oxford and Columbia University Press.
 In 2011 Lai embarked on a book tour with his Stan Lai On Theatre, sharing his experience as a playwright/director for the past three decades.
 A collection of nine major Lai plays was published in Chinese by CITIC Press Group in 2019.
 A collection of 12 plays in 3 volumes by Lai, Selected Plays of Stan Lai (3 vols., Translated by Stan Lai, Edited by Lissa Tyler Renaud, University of Michigan Press, 2002) was published in English in 2022.